HIINTEL/bingreward/README.md

 ```
 Windows: Use build in Task Scheduler

+## Known features not supported
+- Quizzes
+- Level 1 support (but see kenney/mobile project)
+- New User registration

 ## References
 - For more information, including how to use this, please, take a look at my blog post:
 [here](http://sealemar.blogspot.com/2012/12/bing-rewards-automation.html)